The Diesel Page

 Introducing Fluidampr's new Viscous Fluid Vibration Damper for the GM 6.2/6.5

 Most 6.5L diesel owners don't give a lot of thought to the harmonic damper, but the 6.5 and indeed all diesel engines depend on their harmonic damper to produce a smoother running engine and to reduce the destructive effect of harmonic vibrations in the crankshaft.
-Whether due to age or accumulated mileage, more 6.5L diesel engines are suffering from crankshaft failure - some of which are due to a deterioration of the factory harmonic damper.
+Whether due to age or accumulated mileage, more 6.5L diesel engines are suffering from crankshaft failure - some of which are undoubtedly a result of deterioration of the factory harmonic damper.
 Until recently, our only choice was the factory damper.
 Fluidampr's recent release of their viscous damper for the 6.2/6.5 changes everything.
+Go here to learn more about the new damper and see how to detect deterioration in your 6.5's existing damper.

 Renewing Plastic Lenses